Pundi X NEM (NPXSXEM) Price Tops $0.0001 on Exchanges

 According to CryptoCompare, “Open Platform supports blockchain developers, digital asset issuers and businesses to freely apply and list their custom digital assets onto Pundi X’s payment ecosystem, including XWallet, XPOS, and XPASS cards.
 Developers and merchants can now easily make their digital assets available to serve various offline and online payment scenarios.
 The Open Platform will first support ERC20 tokens and later expand to digital assets of other blockchains. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Pundi X NEM directly using US dollars.
-Investors seeking to trade Pundi X NEM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pundi X NEM using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Pundi X NEM directly using US dollars.
+Investors seeking to acquire Pundi X NEM should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Pundi X NEM using one of the aforementioned exchanges.

 Receive News & Updates for Pundi X NEM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pundi X NEM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.